Trail running

 Closed

-This loop to Col de Balme follows marked trails just a stone’s throw from the French-Swiss border formed by the famous pass.
+This circular trail leads you on ideal paths to Col de Balme, just a stone’s throw from the French-Swiss border, which runs at the famous pass.

 Difficulty